slviajero/tinybasic/examples/00tutorial/README.md

 tictac.bas: GOSUB RETURN subroutines, % as a modulo operator

-eeprom.bas: use of the EEPROM array @E() and the size of the EEPROM @E
+eeprom.bas: use of the EEPROM array @E() and the size of the EEPROM @E, STOP command

 memory.bas: use of SIZE and HIMEM, PEEK and POKE, memory as signed char bytes